-The fund manager as a regulated entity shall also, in respect of its activities, prepare and submit its accounts and financial statements and internal control report to the CMVM.
+The fund manager as a regulated entity shall also, in respect of its activities, prepare and submit its accounts and financial statements and, if applicable, internal control report to the CMVM.

-Lastly, the fund manager needs to provide the CMVM with continuous regulatory reports on its activities and the funds under management, in accordance with the CMVM's instructions.
+Lastly, the fund manager needs to provide the CMVM with continuous regulatory reports on its activities and the funds under management, in accordance with the CMVM Regulations.

 Regarding environmental, social and/or governance factors, please refer to question 5.1 above.
-Currently, the reporting obligations on this matter are pending the entering into force of the relevant regulatory technical standards.